crs4/ReGaTE/README.md

 ReGaTE
 ==================

-ReGaTE is a command line utility that automates the registration of tools and workflows installed on any given Galaxy portal in ELIXIR bio.tools and viceversa.
+ReGaTE is a command line utility that supports the registration of tools and workflows installed on any given Galaxy portal in ELIXIR bio.tools and viceversa.